Saiki77/ppp_tetris_ai/README.md

 - Adds more complex mutation to increase genetic diversity.
 - Adds a genetic diversity score which needs to stay above a specific number or the mutation rate will also increase.
 This makes sure that the population doesn't diverge into one set of genes.
 - Adds tournament based selection for reproduction which takes 3 agents and only the best advances.
 - Adds two new weights, heighest stack and 4 deep wells

+The advanced tetris algorithem managed to surpass the stagnation point of the simple tetris algorithem of 230 average and managed to achive an average of 412 after 64 generations.
+(Taking around 12 hours)

 Inspiration https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/